Divorce Attorneys in London

 Both spouses file together in an uncontested divorce, negating the need for issuing a summons.
 Once all the proper paperwork is filed, the courts may require one final hearing before the divorce is finalized.
-Speak with a legal professionalat Bentley, George & Sparks to discuss your situation and see if you and your spouse qualify to settle out of court.
+Speak with a legal professionalat Bruce Bentley, Attorney At Law to discuss your situation and see if you and your spouse qualify to settle out of court.

-Bentley, George & Sparks Can Help You Through Your Divorce
+Bruce Bentley, Attorney At Law Can Help You Through Your Divorce

 An experienced London divorce lawyer can help you and your family get through this tough time as quickly and painlessly as possible.
-By calling Bentley, George & Sparks, you’re enlisting the dedication and compassion you and your children deserve.
+By calling Bruce Bentley, Attorney At Law, you’re enlisting the dedication and compassion you and your children deserve.
 Together we’ll tackle your legal problems head on.
 We have represented many clients throughout Kentucky in situations similar to yours, and we’ll do everything we can to ensure your divorce is handled properly and professionally.

-Contact Bentley, George & Sparks today and we’ll help you get through this tough time.
+Contact Bruce Bentley, Attorney At Law today and we’ll help you get through this tough time.
 Call (606) 332-2494 or fill out the contact form provided here for a prompt response regarding your divorce case in Kentucky.